jonnonz1/nz-statute-book/acts/public/1969/building-research-levy-act-1969.md

 ### 2 Interpretation
 In this Act, unless the context otherwise requires,—
   - **applicable auditing and assurance standard** has the same meaning as in section 5 of the Financial Reporting Act 2013
-  - **association** means the Building Research Association of New Zealand (Incorporated), a society incorporated under the Incorporated Societies Act 1908; and, where appropriate, includes the board of the association
+  - **association** means the Building Research Association of New Zealand (Incorporated), a society incorporated under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022; and, where appropriate, includes the board of the association
   - **builder** , in relation to any construction work, means— (a) in any case where there is a main contract by an employer for the performance of the construction work, the person with whom the contract is made:
     (b) in any case where there is no such contract and the construction work is performed by any person for the purposes of sale or leasing on his own account, that person: